SilenZcience/cat_win/DOCUMENTATION.md

 ### <a id="-m---checksum">-m, --checksum</a>

-Shows different Checksums for each File provided and stops Code execution.
+Shows different Checksums for each File provided and stops Code Execution.
 The displayed Checksums include CRC32, MD5, SHA1, SHA256 and SHA512.

 ```console